ESG global disruptive impact

-The new reality which financial institutions are facing today requires from them not only to deliver financial performance but also at the same time serve a social purpose.
-This gives rise to the emergence of a new type of financing activities called sustainable finance.
-In the European Union sustainable finance has a key role to play regarding the policy objectives under the European green deal as well as the EU’s international commitments on climate and sustainability objectives.
+The new reality which financial institutions are facing today requires them to not only deliver financial performance but at the same time serve a social purpose.
+This gives rise to a new type of financing activity called sustainable finance.
+In the European Union sustainable finance has a key role to play regarding the policy objectives under the European Green Deal as well as the EU’s international commitments on climate and sustainability objectives.

-Heightened demand of governments, society, and investors for sustainable financial products as well as increasing pressure from regulatory bodies highlight the need for financial institutions to consider ESG risks in their risk management framework.
+The heightened demand on governments, society, and investors for sustainable financial products, as well as increasing pressure from regulatory bodies, highlights the need for financial institutions to consider ESG risks in their risk management framework.
 Therefore, for financial institutions sustainability is not just an ethical question, but also an economic question which drives a new type of risks: ESG risks, mainly labeled as “Physical” and “Transition” risks.

-- Data: reliable information on ESG factors is still very far from being reality.
-Corporation are reporting annually information, however there is not still a clear framework for all required information that should be shared.
+- Data: reliable information on ESG factors is still very far from being a reality.
+Corporations are reporting annual information, however there is still not a clear framework for all the required information that should be shared.
 Moreover, most SMEs are not able to share such information.
-The real challenge for bank is currently to find information on this segment to measure the impact on their business
+The real challenge for banks currently is to find enough information on this segment to measure the impact on their businesses.

-- Methodology: methodology to calculate ESG taxonomy and measure of physical and transition risk have been recently issued by regulators, however the integration in the credit risk standard framework is still quite far from reality in most of banks
+- Methodology: methodology to calculate ESG taxonomy and measure the physical and transition risk have recently been issued by regulators, however the integration in the credit risk standard framework is still quite far from reality for most banks.

-- Operation and governance: from credit risk to HR, finance, marketing, corporate responsibilities, talent acquisition, all main departments in financial industry are involved in the ESG migration; this is why CEO are setting cross-functions strategy to deploy this into organizations.
+- Operation and governance: from credit risk to HR, finance, marketing, corporate responsibilities, and talent acquisition, all these main departments in the financial industry are involved in the ESG migration; this is why CEOs are setting cross-function strategies to deploy this into organizations.

-- New data sources can help to have wider and deeper knowledge of your customers’, helping them with more personalized services
+- New data sources can help to have wider and deeper knowledge of your customers, helping them with more personalised services.

-- Boost access to credit to companies investing in green transition, supporting green business and good practises
+- Boost access to credit to companies investing in green transition, supporting green business and good practices.

-- Comply with regulation in a strategic way, making innovation in the way organization monitor credit risk portfolio and plan acquisition strategies
+- Comply with regulation in a strategic way, making innovations in the way organisations monitor credit risk portfolios and plan acquisition strategies

 How Experian can help

-Experian can help organizations to comply with ESG regulation, with a wide offer of data and technology with business consultants and regulatory experts across EMEA markets.
+Experian can help organisations to comply with ESG regulation, with a wide range of data, technology, business consultants and regulatory experts across all the EMEA markets.

-As said, ESG is a huge challenge, but we can help to facilitate in the risk management area where bureau and alternative data can help to have an end2end vision of climate-risk into credit processes.
+ESG is a huge challenge, but we can help to facilitate the risk management area where bureau and alternative data can help provide an end-to-end vision of climate-risk into credit processes.

-Experian ESG solution let’s our clients get access to ESG data, taxonomy and analytics models to measure ESG factors into credit risk framework.
-We can help from large corporate ESG ratings to SME companies, using traditional and alternative data assets.
+Experian ESG solution let’s our clients get access to ESG data, taxonomy and analytics models to measure ESG factors into credit risk frameworks.
+We can provide help to all businesses, from large corporate ESG ratings to SME companies, using traditional and alternative data assets.

-We combine web crawling methods to collect and aggregate raw ESG data and advanced machine learning to assign ESG ratings.
-Finally – combining with Experian bureau data – we offer a framework for credit risk analysis of ESG physical and transition risks.
+We combine web crawling methods to collect and aggregate raw ESG data and use advanced Machine Learning to assign ESG ratings.
+Finally, we combine this with Experian bureau data to offer a framework for credit risk analysis of ESG physical and transition risks.

 The risks related to climate change and social issues are expected to intensify in the coming years and be at the top of the list of bank executives’ concerns.
-In the European Union regulators such as ECB and EBA provided guidance to the financial institutions how to incorporate ESG risks-related considerations in their strategies and objectives, governance structures and risk management frameworks.
-For example, the new EBA Loan origination and monitoring guidelines require the usage of ESG ratings for portfolio underwriting and management.
+In the European Union regulators such as ECB and EBA provided guidance to the financial institutions on how to incorporate ESG risk-related considerations into their strategies and objectives, governance structures and risk management frameworks.
+For example, the new EBA loan origination and monitoring guidelines require the usage of ESG ratings for portfolio underwriting and management.